-All elements of the kindergarten are guided by trained teachers who deeply understand how your child learns – engaging him engaging him intellectually, emotionally and physically.
+All elements of the kindergarten are guided by trained teachers who deeply understand how your child learns – engaging him or her intellectually, emotionally and physically.
 The curriculum is supported by a strong oral tradition that provides rich language experiences that are successful in cultivating good speech and expression.
-This approach exposes your child to significantly larger vocabularies than those found in early-reader programs, allowing her to expand her literacy skills through dramatization, poetry, puppet plays, songs, storytelling and drawings - creating a foundation in reading and writing.
+This approach exposes your child to significantly larger vocabularies than those found in early-reader programs, allowing her or him to expand their literacy skills through dramatization, poetry, puppet plays, songs, storytelling and drawings - creating a foundation in reading and writing.

 Wonder Garden and Kindergarten

 For ages 2 years, 9 months (by Sept.
 1) to 4 years

 3 Day Wonder Garden (M, T, W) 8:30 a.m. to 12:15 p.m.

 3 Day Wonder Garden (M, T, W) 8:30 a.m. to 3:15 p.m.